Open source code

 Analysis pipelines with nf-core

 All nf-core pipelines are created using Nextflow: a computational analysis workflow framework and language.
-All nf-core pipelines bundle software using Conda, Docker or Singularity meaning that they can be run on virtually any computational infrastructure.
+All nf-core pipelines bundle software using Conda, Docker or Singularity/Apptainer, meaning that they can be run on virtually any computational infrastructure.

 The nf-core framework for community-curated bioinformatics pipelines